 - Affiliate revenue (where you are an affiliate through Paddle for another software company and have referred traffic to them that transacts)

-Note that this means the number does not account for any balance adjustments, such as refunds or chargebacks.
+Note that this number does not account for any balance adjustments, such as refunds or chargebacks.

 Also, because we’re only looking at paid transactions, this number doesn’t include trialing or free subscriptions, or unpaid/overdue B2B invoices.